 What is the employment outlook for Telecommunications Installers?

 The latest data (2012) from the U.S. Bureau of Labor Statistics predicts a 4-5% growth in this area over the next 8 years.
 The median pay for Installers is $54,530 per year, with the bottom 10% earning $30,840 or $14.83 per hour.

 How can I get more information?

-What it Really Means to be a TeleCom Installer (with employer)
+Check back for information on future Classroom Expectations and What it Really Means to be a TeleCom Installer information sessions.